-The pension fund deficit does not represent an immediate call on the Authority's reserves but simply provides a snapshot (at 31 March 2012), with the value of assets and liabilities changing on a daily basis.
+As a result for 2012/13 the net liability has increased by just over £0.139m from £7.941m to £8.080m.
+The pension fund deficit does not represent an immediate call on the Authority's reserves but simply provides a snapshot (at 31 March 2013), with the value of assets and liabilities changing on a daily basis.
 It is arguable whether the annual calculation of the pension fund deficit accurately reflects the long run position, many believe it does not.
 The last triennial valuation undertaken by the actuary and effective from 1 April 2011 shows a marginal improvement in funding which has allowed the Authority's pension fund contributions to remain unchanged until 2014.
-The next triennial valuation will take account of wide spread changes to the Local Government Pension Fund which will shortly be finalised.
+The next triennial valuation, due in 2013, will take account of widespread changes to the Local Government Pension Fund which are due to be implemented in 2014.